AZURE-ARC-0/voxta-linux/README.md

 [OpenAI](https://openai.com/) has excellent reasoning abilities, and can be used to drive emotion and state animations.
 It does not allow for nsfw content however, and may refer to itself as an AI.

 1. Go to [https://platform.openai.com/account/api-keys]
-2. Create a new API key, and copy it to `appsettings.Local.json` in `ChatMate.Services:OpenAI:ApiKey`
+2. Create a new API key, and copy it to `OpenAI Key`

-3. Go to Settings to find your `Organization ID`, and add it in  in `ChatMate.Services:OpenAI:OrganizationId`
+You can technically user another model, but only `gpt-3.5-turbo` is supported at the moment.

 #### NovelAI